 Not all California felony offenses can be reduced to a misdemeanor.
 In order to qualify for a reduction, you must have been granted probation, and the following also apply:

 - No California state prison sentence.
-If you were sentenced to a state prison, or county jail under AB 109, you can't file a 17(b) motion to reduce a felony to a misdemeanor.
-In addition, this also includes a sentence where execution of a state prison sentence was suspended.
+If you were sentenced to a state prison or county jail under AB 109, you can't file a 17(b) motion to reduce a felony to a misdemeanor.
+Additionally, this includes a sentence where the execution of a state prison sentence was suspended.

 - Wobbler offense.
 As discussed above, your underlying offense must have been categorized as a wobbler.

-As stated above, it's important to note that under California realignment, commonly known as Public Safety Realignment initiative AB 109, a state prison sentence for a certain felony crimes was replaced by sentences in a county jail.
+As stated above, it's essential to note that, under California realignment, commonly known as the Public Safety Realignment initiative (AB 109), a state prison sentence for certain felony crimes has been replaced by sentences in a county jail.

 These are considered a state prison sentence, which means you would not be eligible for a felony reduction.
 Contact a Los Angeles criminal defense lawyer at our law firm for additional information about your eligibility for a reduction under California Penal Code Section 17(b).